By now, employee advocacy needs little introduction.

 Why You Should Be an Employee Advocate

-E.g. more engagement, better company visibility on social, better content reach…
+E.g. more engagement, better company visibility on social, higher content reach…

 But what’s in it for YOU? 🤔